bartekkalinka/bartekkalinka.github.io/_posts/2017-02-12-Akka-streams-source-run-it-publish-it-then-run-it-again.md

    .toMat(Sink.publisher)(Keep.both).run()
 ```

 Here, we construct a Source.actorRef, directing its elements into Sink.publisher and then running it.
-To keep both materialized values of Source and Sink, we have to use `toMat` method, that takes `Keep.both` parameter, to instruct the stream blueprint, to return a pair of materialized values upon materialization.
+To keep both materialized values of Source and Sink, we have to use `toMat` method, that takes `Keep.both` parameter, to instruct the stream blueprint, to return a pair of materialized values (from both stages) upon materialization.
 Then we run it, getting `actorRef: ActorRef` and `publisher: Publisher` values.
 The Publisher class comes from reactive streams specification, and it's possible to obtain another instance of Source from it:

 ```scala
 val newSource = Source.fromPublisher(publisher)